-Click the View Windows Blue Screen button to access an image of the blue screen captured when the server stopped functioning.
+Click View Windows Blue Screen to access an image of the blue screen captured when the server stopped functioning.
 The blue screen image shows the date and time of the capture.
-To capture a blue screen event, you must enable the O/S timeout option on the System page.
-You also must be using Windows NT or Windows 2000 for this feature to function.
+To capture a blue screen event, you must enable the O/S time out option on the System page.
+You must be using Windows NT or Windows 2000 for this feature to function.
 The Remote Supervisor Adapter stores only the latest blue screen image.
-For more information on the O/S timeout option, see "Setting server timeouts" on page 14.

-If a blue screen event happens while the operating system is up and running, the Remote Supervisor Adapter captures the blue screen and stores it.
+If a blue screen event occurs while the operating system is up and running, and the server operating system stops running, the operating system timeout is triggered and causes the Remote Supervisor Adapter to capture the blue screen data and store it.
 The image will not be overwritten during the next operating system install because the Remote Supervisor Adapter does not capture the operating system installation screen.
 Only error conditions are captured and maintained.
 The Remote Supervisor Adapter stores only the most recent error event information, overwriting older information when a new error event occurs.

-Complete the following steps to remotely access a server's blue screen image:
+Complete the following steps to remotely access a server blue screen image:

-- 1. Click Remote Control on the navigation frame. - 2.
+- 1. In the navigation frame, click Remote Control. - 2.
 Click View Windows Blue Screen.
 The blue screen image is displayed on your screen.